50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 Daily Usage & Behavioral Patterns

-11. The average user takes approximately 2 hours and 20 minutes daily to spend on the various media. :11
+11. On an average, one user takes approximately 2 hours and 20 minutes daily to spend on the various media. :11

-12. Adolescents between 13 and 17 spend 3 hours and 17 minutes on social networks every day.
-12
+12. Adolescents between 13 – 17 years are generally spending 3 hours and 17 minutes on social networks every day.

 13. Adults of 18-29 years spend an average of 2 hours 54 minutes on social media every day.
 13

-14. Adolescents are known to visit social applications several times a day.
+14. Adolescents are visiting to known social applications several times a day.
 14

-15. Social users spend over 14 billion hours a day on these sites (estimates have been made older than 14 billion hours).
+15. Social users spend over 14 billion hours a day on these sites.

-16. Gen Z users are more dependent on social platforms as compared to older generations.
+16. Gen Z users are more dependent on social media platforms as compared to older generations.

-17. In the U.S., almost 7 out of 10 adults utilize one or more social media sites in a daily basis.
+17. In the U.S., almost 7 out of 10 adults utilize one or more social media sites on a daily basis.
 17

 Learn more about the Social Media Addiction in 2026: